dkbnz/dotfiles/README.md

 ## Doug Does Dotfiles

 A few dotfiles.
-Current OS of choice is elementaryOS.
+Used on debian based operating systems.

 ### Usage
 ```bash